 Shelley L. Berger, PhD.Principal Investigator

-Dr. Berger has been a faculty member for more than twenty years, and the last seven at the University of Pennsylvania.
-Her laboratory is engaged in studies of chromatin and epigenetic regulation of the eukaryotic genome, focusing on post-translational modifications (PTMs) of histone proteins, and she teaches and mentors in these subjects for undergraduates and graduate students in the Biology Department at the School of Medicine at Penn.
-Dr. Berger has trained more than ten graduate students and 20 post-doctoral fellows who are successful in careers encompassing academia, the pharmaceutical industry, and scientific writing and teaching careers; an additional 17 trainees are currently in the lab, including a mix of undergraduates, graduate students, postdoctoral, and medical fellows.
-Dr. Berger received the Penn Biomedical Postdoctoral Programs Distinguished Mentor Award in 2016.
+Dr. Berger has been a faculty member for more than twenty years, recently at the University of Pennsylvania.
+Her laboratory studies chromatin and epigenetic regulation of the eukaryotic genome, focusing on post translational modifications (PTMs) of histone proteins, and she teaches and mentors in these subjects for undergraduates and graduate students in the Biology Department and in the School of Medicine at Penn.
+Dr. Berger has trained numerous graduate students and postdoctoral fellows who are successful in careers in academia, in the pharmaceutical industry, and in scientific writing and teaching; an additional ~20 trainees are currently in the lab, including a mix of undergraduates, graduate students, postdoctoral, and medical fellows.
+Dr. Berger received the 2016 Penn Biomedical Postdoctoral Programs Distinguished Mentor Award and the 2017 Award for Faculty Mentoring Undergraduate Research.

-Over its history, research in Dr. Berger’s lab has uncovered numerous chromatin enzymes and has addressed fundamental questions on their mechanisms in modifying both histones and DNA binding activators (i.e., the tumor suppressor, p53) in transcription.
+Over its history, research in Dr. Berger’s lab has uncovered numerous chromatin enzymes and has addressed fundamental questions on their mechanisms in modifying both histones and DNA binding activators (i.e. the tumor suppressor, p53) in transcription.
 These findings have contributed to the explosion in broad interest and focus on epigenetics in biomedical research.
-Indeed, in recent years her lab’s effort has become increasingly focused on the study of mammalian biology and human diseases, including cancer and other diseases associated with aging, as well as epigenetic control of learning, memory, and behavior in mammals and the ant model system.
-The lab has been productive and has published more than 170 papers and reviews and many in high impact journals, such as Nature, Science, Cell, and Genes & Development.
-Her work on epigenetics of behavior in ants has been covered in The New York Times and The New Yorker.
+Indeed, in recent years her lab’s effort has become increasingly focused on the study of mammalian biology and human diseases, including cancer and other diseases associated with aging, as well as epigenetic control of learning and memory in mammals and complex social behavior in the ant model system.
+The lab has published more than 200 papers and reviews and many in high impact journals, such as recent papers in Cell, Nature, Science, Nature Neuroscience, and Genes & Development.
+Her work on epigenetics of behavior in ants has been covered in The New York Times, The New Yorker, and the Washington Post.